houseabsolute/actions-rust-cross/README.md

           target: ${{ matrix.platform.target }}
 ```

-Note that for Linux or BSD targets, you should always set the `runs-on` key to an x86-64
+Note that for Linux or BSD targets, you should always set the `runs-on` key to a Linux x86-64
 architecture runner.

-If you want to do native ARM compilation, for example using
+If you _only_ want to do native ARM compilation, for example using the `ubuntu-latest-arm` runner,
-`ubuntu-latest-arm`, then there's no point in using this action.
+then there's no need to use this action.
+However, if you want to compile for _many_ platforms,
+including Linux ARM, using this action will simplify your config.
 This action is only tested on
 Ubuntu x86-64, Windows, and macOS runners.

 ## Input Parameters